European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

 This guide outlines the [basic steps](#integration-steps) that you need to consider for your integration.
 For example, you need to decide how to implement user login and logout, how to manage EUID identity information and use it for targeted advertising, how to refresh tokens, deal with missing identities, and handle user opt-outs.
 See also [FAQs](#faqs).

-To facilitate the process of establishing client identity using EUID and retrieving advertising tokens, the web integration steps provided in this guide rely on the [Client-Side JavaScript SDK](../sdks/client-side-identity.md).
+To facilitate the process of establishing client identity using EUID and retrieving advertising tokens, the web integration steps provided in this guide rely on the [SDK for JavaScript](../sdks/client-side-identity.md).

 >IMPORTANT: The SDK currently stores tokens in first-party cookies.
-Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the [EClient-Side JavaScript SDK APIs](../sdks/client-side-identity.md#api-reference) for your identity management.
+Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the [SDK for JavaScript](../sdks/client-side-identity.md#api-reference) for your identity management.

-For integration scenarios for publishers that do not use the [Client-Side JavaScript SDK](../sdks/client-side-identity.md), see [Publisher Integration Guide, Server-Only (Without SDK)](custom-publisher-integration.md).
+For integration scenarios for publishers that do not use the [SDK for JavaScript](../sdks/client-side-identity.md), see [Publisher Integration Guide, Server-Only (Without SDK)](custom-publisher-integration.md).

 ## Integration Steps